 Masks come in many shapes and sizes, and some are even specifically designed for females.
 Certain nasal masks are available for mouth breathers and come with chin straps that help to keep the mouth closed.

-Choosing the right mask for you can all the difference in complying with therapy.
+Choosing the right mask for you can make all the difference in complying with therapy.
 Certain factors to consider are what type of sleeper you are, how easy it is to disconnect your mask if you need to get up in the night, and whether you need to be able to see for reading or watching television in bed.

 The most important thing to know going into CPAP therapy is to be patient with yourself.
 Getting used to sleeping with a mask and forced air is going to take time and initially may make it harder to sleep at night.
 Baby steps are key for helping you to gradually adjust to CPAP and to set you up for long-term success.